Best Health Insurance Plans for NRIs in India - Comprehensive Coverage

 Adequate coverage

-As an NRI, you might be vulnerable to certain health issues while visiting India.
-For example, flu-related issues or stomach-related issues.
+As an NRI, you might be vulnerable to certain health issues, such as flu and stomach ache, while visiting India.
 If you purchase a health insurance policy in India, you can avail of adequate coverage as per your requirements.
 For example, opting for a high sum insured along with a Personal Accident Cover.

 Hassle-free claim settlement